Nyingchi Urban Planning Exhibition Hall: Buildings

 Constructed with aid from Fujian Province between November 2015 and March 2019, the hall integrates traditional Gongbo architectural elements—such as stone-wood composite structures, sloping roofs, and carved window motifs—with modern design principles.
-Its strategic placement along the Nyang River emphasizes harmony with the surrounding alpine landscape, reflecting Nyingchi's commitment to sustainable development.

-The exhibition hall chronicles Nyingchi's transformation from a modest frontier outpost before 1959 to a modern city.
-Post-1983, when the Nyingchi Administrative Office was established, the city's urban area expanded from less than 1 km² to 16.5 km² by 2024, with infrastructure including 56 km of roads and 42 km of drainage pipelines.
-There are displays that talk about important environmental events, like the "Nine Major Environmental Upgrades" and the connecting of China National Highway 318 and China National Highway 219 into regional tourism networks.
-The goal is to move the local economy from ticket-based tourism to more diverse industries like eco-friendly products and cultural experiences.

 On the afternoon of July 21, 2021, Xi Jinping, General Secretary of the Chinese Communist Party, visited the Nyingchi Urban Planning Exhibition Hall, Gala Village in Linzhi Township of Bayi District, and Gongbo Park to evaluate urban development planning, rural revitalization, and urban park construction.